Madsn/py/README.md

 +-------------------------------------------+
 ```

-Each py Worker is actually a wrapper for an ErlPort ``gen_server`` which starts
+Each py Worker is actually an ErlPort Python server:
-up Python interpreter.
-LFE py is only designed to work with Python 3.
-Both
-ErlPort and it provide Python 3 modules for use in the interpreters started
-by the workers.
-They have the following conceptual structure:

 ```
 +----------------+